Could Working on a Cruise Ship Be Your Dream Job?

 If the idea of working on a cruise ship intrigues you, read on for some details of this offbeat, but potentially fun job.

 Love Boat, a very popular sitcom with a romantic edge, that ran from 1977-1987 (and many years of reruns since then) kept us laughing each week as we were entertained by the foibles of the Captain, the ship doctor, the purser (he handled the money), the cruise director, and assorted other comedic ship personnel and passengers.
 They really looked like they were having a lot of fun, and they probably were!
 There was often even some romance occurring on the ship with passengers, staff, or both.

-COVID all but shut down cruise travel, but at some point cruise ships will set sail once again and people will be back cruising.
+COVID all but shut down cruise travel, but most cruise ships have set sail once again and people are back cruising.

 Perhaps you’ve imagined working on a cruise ship, having fun, and seeing a bit of the world outside of your home town.
 Here are some resources that can help you decide if working on a cruise ship might be a good job prospect for you.

 Can you be away from home for long stretches?